Buddhist Therapy, Life Coaching, Dharma Training

 Picture of Anagarika Pasannacitta Buddhist Enlightenment Trainer and Dharma Teacher

-"I have been told that my teaching content is a lot like the Hillside Hermitage and that my teaching style is a lot like a 'Buddhist Joe Rogan.'
-I don't understand the references as I have neither had any exposure to the hermitage nor to Joe Rogan's podcast, but if you do, then I suppose that you will likely have a sense of what and how I teach.
+"I have been told that my content is a lot like a certain internet-popular Hermitage and that my style is a lot like a 'Buddhist Joe Rogan.'
+I don't understand the references as I have neither had any exposure to said hermitage nor to Joe Rogan's podcast, but if you do, then I suppose that you will likely have a sense of what and how I teach.
+If that appeals to you, then you've found someone quite special who can mentor or guide you."

-My teaching and coaching style is consistent, direct, and incisive, and it's no-holds-barred focused on developing your sīla and on recognising and abandoning the bad habits, wrong views, and incorrect understandings of the Buddha's teachings that are holding you back from the progress that you strive so hard to achieve; while at the same time, developing the skilfulness of your thoughts, feelings, and emotions to lean toward more compassionate, positive, and peaceful states of mind — despite the problems of life — to support a strong and productive meditation and dharma practice.
+My teaching and coaching style is consistent, direct, and incisive, and it's no-holds-barred focused on compassionately developing your sīla and on recognising and abandoning the bad habits, wrong views, and incorrect understandings of the Buddha's teachings that are holding you back from the progress that you strive so hard to achieve; while at the same time, developing the skilfulness of your thoughts, feelings, and emotions to lean toward more compassionate, positive, and peaceful states of mind — despite the problems of life — to support a strong and productive meditation and dharma practice.

-I do not teach boilerplate Buddhism and I don't specifically teach the suttas; I also don't teach the same thing to all students from a fixed-curriculum — there are countless other Buddhist resources that are readily available for those high-level, pre-fabricated purposes.
+I do not teach boilerplate Buddhism, and I don't specifically teach the suttas; I also don't teach the same thing to all students from a fixed curriculum — there are countless other Buddhist resources that are readily available for those high-level, prefabricated purposes.

-I do this by understanding you as a person and as a Buddhist practitioner, and by course-correcting your understanding of the teachings, honing and focusing your meditation practices, and helping you cultivate your innate capacity for resilience, compassion, patience, generosity, kindness, and happiness.
+My training and coaching are highly personalised and focus on the individual and unique needs and gaps that each student brings to the table.
+I do this by understanding you as a person and as a Buddhist practitioner, and by course-correcting your understanding of the teachings, re-balancing and fleshing out your studies, honing and focusing your meditation practices, and helping you cultivate your innate capacity for resilience, compassion, patience, generosity, kindness, and equanimity.
 Actually learning how to leverage these built-in skills when the going gets tough will not only fundamentally transform your life, but will flow into, and directly fuel your progress in your practice, your meditation, and your wisdom.

-I teach, guide, and train with a high degree of emphasis on sīla and the Early Buddhist Texts (EBT); and, the practical application of the Three Higher Trainings (i.e., adhisīla-sikkhā, adhicitta-sikkhā, adhipaññā-sikkhā), the Three Characteristics (i.e., anicca, dukkha, anattā), the Four Noble Truths, the Four Brahmavihārās (a.k.a., the four immeasurables of loving-kindness, compassion, altruistic joy, and unbiased equanimity), the Five Aggregates, the Eight Worldly Concerns, and the Ten Pāramīs (a.k.a., the ten perfections) coupled with a strong and stable ānāpānasati meditation practice as a practical and realistic path to the clearly defined stages of Buddhist awakening, enlightenment, and Nibbāna.
+I coach, guide, and train with a high degree of emphasis on sīla and the Early Buddhist Texts (EBT); and, the practical application of the Three Higher Trainings (i.e., adhisīla-sikkhā, adhicitta-sikkhā, adhipaññā-sikkhā), the Three Characteristics (i.e., anicca, dukkha, anattā), the Four Noble Truths, the Four Brahmavihārās (a.k.a., the four immeasurables of loving-kindness, compassion, altruistic joy, and unbiased equanimity), the Five Aggregates, the Eight Worldly Concerns, and the Ten Pāramīs (a.k.a., the ten perfections) coupled with a strong and stable ānāpānasati meditation and analytical meditation (yonisomanasikāra) practice as a practical and realistic path to the clearly defined stages of Buddhist awakening, enlightenment, and Nibbāna.

 Quick Note About This Website